Dental Fillings in Rockville, MD

 Tooth decay is a common dental ailment that often seen by dentists.
 It commonly leads to tooth pain and can affect people of any age.
 Tooth decay occurs when plaque has built up on your teeth and the enamel on your teeth begins to erode.
 Unfortunately, this is a widespread dental problem especially among children and adolescents due to bad oral hygiene habits.

 Dental fillings are the standard in repairing tooth decay.
 Most patients will receive a tooth filling to address tooth decay at some point in their life.
 For mild to moderate decay, dental fillings are used to restore the health and integrity of the tooth structure.

 Composite resin dental fillings can be color-matched to blend naturally with your tooth.
 Composite fillings are highly durable and proper oral hygiene can last for many years.
 Composite resin fillings can also be used to replace old metal fillings.
 Patients who have metal fillings, particularly in the “Smile-zone” may choose to replace them will white dental fillings for a more aesthetically pleasing smile.

-Dr. Ali Sarkarzadeh offers composite resin and inlay and onlays for the treatment of tooth decay.
+Dr. Ali Sarkarzadeh offers composite resin tooth fillings, inlays, and onlays for the treatment of tooth decay in Rockville, MD.
 Tooth decay is a common dental health concern that will affect most patients at some point during their life.
 Early diagnosis allows for conservative treatment saving patients time, money, and stress.
 Regularly schedule bi-annual dental checkups, and routine dental cleanings can help prevent tooth decay.

 Dental Fillings: What to Expect